elastic/elasticsearch-net/docs/contents/index.md

 # Introduction

 You've reached the documentation page for `Elasticsearch.Net` and `NEST`.
-Two .net clients to talk with Elasticsearch.
+The two official .NET clients for Elasticsearch.
 So why two clients I hear you say?

 `Elasticsearch.Net` is a very low level, dependency free, client that has no opinions how you build and represent your requests and responses.
 It has abstracted enough so that **all** the elasticsearch API endpoints are represented as methods but not too much to get in the way of how you want to build your json/request/response objects.
 It also comes with builtin, configurable/overridable, cluster failover retry mechanisms.
 Elasticsearch is elastic so why not your client?

-`NEST` is a high level client that has the advantage of having mapped all the request and response objects, comes with a strongly typed query DSL that maps 1 to 1 with the elasitcsearch query dsl and takes advantage of specific .net features such as covariant results.
-NEST internally uses, and still exposes, the low level `Elasticsearch.Net` client
+`NEST` is a high level client that has the advantage of having mapped all the request and response objects, comes with a strongly typed query DSL that maps 1 to 1 with the elasitcsearch query DSL, and takes advantage of specific .NET features such as covariant results.
+NEST internally uses, and still exposes, the low level `Elasticsearch.Net` client.

 Please read the getting started guide for both.